Our Baptist Heritage

 The Origin of the Name “Baptist”

 The word Baptist originally arose to describe churches who include the practice of believer’s baptism by immersion among their doctrines (teachings).
-Baptists do not view baptism as something required in order to receive salvation, but as a step of obedience taken by someone who has already trusted Christ as their Savior (hence, believer’s baptism).
+Baptists do not view baptism as something required in order to receive salvation, but as a step of obedience taken by someone who has already trusted Christ as his or her Savior (hence, believer’s baptism).

-We view this practice as something an individual believer does in order to publically identify him- or herself with Christ.
-Churches came to be identified as “Baptist” as a way to distinguish them from other churches who practice infant baptism, who baptize in ways other than by immersion, or who believe in baptismal regeneration (i.e., seeing baptism as a necessary step in order to receive eternal life).
+We view this practice as something an individual believer does in order to publicly identify him- or herself with Christ.
+Churches came to be identified as “Baptist” as a way to distinguish them from other churches which practice infant baptism, which baptize in ways other than by immersion, or which believe in baptismal regeneration (i.e., seeing baptism as a necessary step in order to receive eternal life).

 While the name “Baptist” highlights this one identifying practice, Baptists historically have been characterized by a number of other distinctives in addition to believer’s baptism.
 We have arrived at this set of beliefs through the careful study of the Bible, and so we would suggest that these teachings are more precisely called the Biblical distinctives of Baptists rather than just Baptist distinctives.